-- Securing a long-term solution for the Perkins Loan Program either by its renewal or replacement to reduce the financial aid "gap" created by the expiration of the program.
-It has been estimated the loss of Perkins results in roughly 11,479 UW System students being short \$29.3 million every year.
-The loss of Perkins has put undue strain on our students and families. - Working with the Department of Education and Congress to return each university's portion of the Perkins Loan cancellation funds in an equitable, fair, and timely manner. - Creating a funding solution for the approximately \$1.2 million yearly loss Administrative Cost Allowance (ACA) that Perkins provided to campuses.
-We encourage Congress and the Department of Education to pay schools to service out the remaining Perkins Loans that campuses hold. - Continuing Federal Supplemental Education Opportunity Grants (FSEOG).
-In 2017-18, FSEOG awarded \$10.2 million of grants to 15,994 UW System students.
+- Continuing and expanding the Perkins Loan concept with a replacement program to reduce the financial aid "gap" created by the expiration of the program.
+The estimated loss of Perkins results in roughly 11,479 UW System students being short \$29.3 million in financial aid every year.
+These numbers almost double if we consider the impact across all colleges in Wisconsin.
+The loss of Perkins has put undue strain on our students and families. - Continue conversations with the Department of Education and Congress to return each university's portion of the Perkins Institutional Capital Contribution and Ioan cancellation funds in an equitable, fair, and timely manner. - Creating a funding solution for the approximately \$1.2 million yearly loss Administrative Cost Allowance (ACA) that Perkins provided to campuses.
+We encourage Congress and the Department of Education to pay schools to service out the remaining Perkins Loans that campuses hold to ensure long-term customer support to our alumni. - Continuing Federal Supplemental Education Opportunity Grants (FSEOG).
+In 2018-19, FSEOG awarded \$10.9 million of grants to 17,099 UW System students. - Increasing funding for Federal Work-Study (FWS) and enabling graduate students to have the opportunity to participate in the FWS program while they are in school.
+In 2018-19, 7,619 University of Wisconsin System students received \$11,866,117 in Federal Work Study funding, for an average award of \$1,560.